-Love it or leave it: The daily task that divides a nation
+Love it or leave it?
+The daily (some say stupid) task that divides a nation

 Making your bed on a daily basis, the real issue that splits the nation squarely into two camps – those who do it or those who don’t.
 Instinctively, we know we should do it, but there’s a bit of righteous joy in not doing it as adults because it’s something we didn’t like doing as kids.

 According to one survey of 68,000 people by Hunch.com, 59% of respondents said they don’t make their beds and a scant 27% do.
 Another 12% have the luxury of paying a housekeeper to do the deed.